What is sales management? Definition, processes, & best practices

 Managing the sales process is a vital part of operating any business, and a successful strategy not only helps a company reach its goals, but also maintain a competitive edge.
 This idea is two-fold: with a strong sales management process, an organization can better serve its customers and offer an employee experience that attracts and retains its top talent.

 This has become an increasingly complex feat, though, as buyer and employee preferences and expectations have shifted in the last decade.
 Instead of acting on experience and instinct, sales leaders and managers now need to master their ability to consume, analyze, and act upon key data.
-They must also implement a management process that focuses on empathy and accountability in the face of our constantly evolving socio-political environment while also fine-tuning their financial and operational skills.
+They must also implement a management process that focuses on empathy and accountability in the face of our constantly evolving socio-political environment, while also fine-tuning their financial and operational skills.

-Employee demographics are changing, as Gen Z has begun to enter the workforce, and many sales managers are new managers.
-Couple that with the fact that COVID’s impact has accelerated the move to digital-first and you’ll start to see why so many sales organizations struggle to implement an effective management strategy.
 Hybrid work environments are now the norm and likely won’t ever go back to the way they were.
 Many sellers who once spent time in the field or on the road must now adapt, and that shift requires both strong management and intelligent technology to optimize and scale managers’ onboarding and coaching efforts.

-In a recent Forrester study, 85% of surveyed organizations stated that they’ve invested or plan to invest in internal sales training for managers, while 73% are investing in enablement training for managers.
 Firms are beginning to recognize the potential shortcomings (and opportunity for major growth) of their managers’ skill sets and management capabilities, and those who neglect to invest in up-skilling and re-skilling their leaders risk falling behind the competition.

 Sales management can sometimes feel like a relatively broad, undefined concept, but getting a good grasp on the process (and how to improve it) starts with dissecting its most foundational role and key pillars:

-What is a sales manager?
+What does a sales manager do?

-Each individual within a sales team is crucial to an organization’s success, but it’s truly the sales manager who most directly shapes their outcomes.
-A sales manager delivers predictable, cross-team production, champions their reps’ career development, and uses data to inform their coaching efforts.
 Armed with the right skills and tools for support, sales managers can embrace sophisticated management strategies to effectively boost rep performance (and revenue) in a cost-effective manner.
 Above all, an effective sales manager hires and retains a diverse team that reflects the world around them, which enables them to ensure both customer and employee satisfaction.

 • To do all of this properly, sales managers must: